chocolatey/ChocolateyGUI/docs/input/docs/localization-howto.md

 ---
 Order: 100
 Title: Localization - How To
-Description: Localization In Chocolatey GUI
+Description: Localization in Chocolatey GUI
 ---

 ## Basics